9 Absorption Spectrum of Allura Red

 - Following the directions in Using Laboratory Equipment, measure the absorption spectrum of the stock solution (using water to calibrate the spectrophotometer).

-- Determine the best wavelength at which you should measure the absorption values for the Beer’s Law plot, and record this wavelength in your notebook.
+- Determine the best wavelength (i.e. the wavelength that gives the highest absorbance) at which you should measure the absorption values for the Beer’s Law plot, and record this wavelength and the absorbance at that wavelength in your notebook.
+Note that this wavelength will be slightly different for each group due to random error from the spectrophotometer itself.

 - Save the absorption spectrum by selecting from the menu for the file name at the top left hand corner and enter “Export”.
 Save an image of the graph.